Dre Campbell Farm

 Kaolin clay helps deter beetles from eating leaves by creating a barrier.
 Our recommended brand is Surround WP.

-Therefore, you can make a natural spray for Japanese beetles using kaolin clay.
+You can make a natural spray for Japanese beetles using kaolin clay.
 Mix 3 cups of kaolin clay with a gallon of water and a teaspoon of liquid soap.

 Use the solution to spray your plants.